mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 *  The file-syncing set-up I have (based on my own servers and `unison`) probably needs `root` to operate 'Free'

-*  I have `root` on all my devices (desctops, servers, laptops, phones, tablets, TV, etc.) - it's a bit of a compulsion.
+*  I have `root` on all my devices (desktops, servers, laptops, phones, tablets, TV, etc.) - it's a bit of a compulsion.

 The following are step-by-step instructions about how to do it - and is the result of reading multiple Russian-based forums, lots of dead-ends, and lots of trial-and-error.
 Hope this makes it easier for you too!

 ### Check that `adb` works